versilov/matrex/README.md

 # Matrex

-Matrix manipulation library for Elixir implemented in C native code.
+Fast matrix manipulation library for Elixir implemented in C native code with highly optimized CBLAS sgemm() used for matrix multiplication.

 Extracted from https://github.com/sdwolfz/exlearn

 ## benchmark on 2015 MacBook Pro